 It is recommanded to use active adapters to connect your displays, such as the Accell Mini DisplayPort to DVI-D. For a better understanding about active VS passive adpaters, you can read this interesting post.

 If you want to add more outputs to your computer, you can use a multi-display adapter.

 There are several cards on the market, but the Matrox TripleHead is probably the most famous one.
 If you are using this card, be sure to check this compatibility sheat.

-On very different side, if you projector is suitable for NDI protocol, you can directly inject an output via a network cable.
-Or use the BirdDog Mini to do so (be sure to upgrade your firmware so you get the BirdDog Link)
+On very different side, if your projector is suitable for NDI protocol, you can directly inject an output via a network cable.
+Or use the BirdDog Mini to do so (be sure to upgrade your firmware so you get the BirdDog Link).